-smxFS disk drivers are considered to be part of the porting layer not the core file system.
-It is your responsibility to check them carefully to ensure the implementation is correct for your hardware and software environment.
-You may need to modify a disk driver if your system has some special requirement, such as 16-bit addressing.
+smxFS disk drivers are considered to be part of the hardware porting layer not the core file system.
+It is your responsibility to check them carefully to ensure the implementation is correct for your hardware.
+You may need to modify a disk driver if your system has some special requirement.
 You may also need to change the disk driver to support different partitions or number of disks.